AnnabelNkir/Insta_clone/README.md

 ## Support and contact details

-Incase of any query, need for collaboration or issues with this code, feel free to reach me at annabel.micheni@student.moringaschool or nkiroteannabel@gmail.com.
+Incase of any query/queries, need for collaboration or issues with this code, feel free to reach me at annabel.micheni@student.moringaschool or nkiroteannabel@gmail.com.

 ### MIT License